 In January 2020, the Financial Accounting Standards Board (FASB) released a 191-page document called Revenue Recognition Implementation Q&As.
 The Q&As are compiled mostly from FASB and Transition Resource Group (TRG) memos, but they also include information from other educational resources made available during implementation of Accounting Standards Codification (ASC) 606.
 Although the 81 Q&As are not considered authoritative, the Securities and Exchange Commission (SEC) has previously elevated TRG discussions to a near-authoritative level (see the RevenueHub article SEC Makes TRG Discussions Authoritative).

 Objective of Q&As

-FASB staff and TRG memos were previously released on an ad hoc basis as various implementation questions were resolved.
+FASB and TRG memos were previously released on an ad hoc basis as various implementation questions were resolved.
 These memos often addressed the same issue multiple times as financial statement preparers requested additional clarification, which made it difficult for entities to quickly identify the correct answer to their implementation question.
 The Q&As solve this problem by consolidating implementation resources into one document, sorting implementation issues by subject matter, and eliminating redundant material.

-The FASB staff clarified that the Q&As were released only to improve the ease of navigating resources that were already available to the public.
+The FASB clarified that the Q&As were released only to improve the ease of navigating resources that were already available to the public.
 They do not contain new implementation guidance, nor do they contain guidance that was later made authoritative via inclusion in ASC 606.